Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 ### NServiceBus 3.x

 As of 10 October 2015, Version 3 is no longer supported.
-If support is required for this version please [contact us](http://particular.net/contactus).
+If support is required for this version [contact us](http://particular.net/contactus).